Search DuPage County Public Records & Information: Free

 Source: Illinois Department of Public Health15

-How To Verify Who Lives at an Address or Owns a Property in DuPage County Illinois
+How To Determine Who Lives at an Address or Owns a Property in DuPage County Illinois

 The DuPage County Recorder’s Office allows anyone to look up property ownership using its online property record search tool.